 This MD&A contains forward-looking statements which reflect management's expectations regarding Sino-Forest's future growth, results of operations, performance, business prospects and opportunities.
 Words such as "expects", "anticipates", "intends", "plans", "believes", "estimates", or similar expressions, are intended to be forward-looking statements under the "safe harbour" provisions of applicable securities laws.
 Forward-looking statements include, without limitation, the information concerning possible or assumed future results of operations of Sino-Forest.
 These statements are not historical facts but instead represent only Sino-Forest's expectations, estimates and projections regarding future events.
 These statements are not guarantees of future performance and involve assumptions, risks and uncertainties that are difficult to predict.
 Therefore, actual results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
-In addition to the factors Sino-Forest currently believes to be material such as, but not limited to, our ability to acquire rights to additional standing timber, our ability to meet our expected plantation yields, the cyclical nature of the forest products industry and price fluctuation in and the demand and supply of logs, our reliance on the relationship with local plantation land owners and/or plantation land use rights holders, authorized intermediaries, key customers, suppliers and third party service providers, our ability to operate our production facilities on a profitable basis, changes in currency exchange rates and interest rates, the evaluation of our provision for income and related taxes, economic, political and social conditions and government policy in the People's Republic of China ("PRC"), the Republic of Suriname ("Suriname") and New Zealand, the risk factors referred under "Recent Developments" and other factors not currently viewed as material could cause actual results to differ materially from those described in the forward-looking statements.
+In addition to the factors Sino-Forest currently believes to be material such as, but not limited to, the outcome of examinations currently underway by the Independent Committee (as defined below) and securities regulatory authorities, the outcome of class action proceedings initiated against the Company as a result of allegations made in the Report (as defined below), our ability to acquire rights to additional standing timber, our ability to meet our expected plantation yields, the cyclical nature of the forest products industry and price fluctuation in and the demand and supply of logs, our reliance on the relationship with local plantation land owners and/or plantation land use rights holders, authorized intermediaries, key customers, suppliers and third party service providers, our ability to operate our production facilities on a profitable basis, changes in currency exchange rates and interest rates, the evaluation of our provision for income and related taxes, economic, political and social conditions and government policy in the People's Republic of China ("PRC"), the Republic of Suriname ("Suriname") and New Zealand, stock market volatility, the risk factors referred under "Recent Developments" and other factors not currently viewed as material could cause actual results to differ materially from those described in the forward-looking statements.
 Although Sino-Forest has attempted to identify important risks and factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other factors and risks that cause actions, events or results not to be anticipated, estimated or intended.
 Accordingly, readers should not place any undue reliance on forward-looking statements.
 Sino-Forest does not undertake any obligation to update or release any revisions to these forward-looking statements to reflect events or circumstances after the date of this report, except as may be required by law.